adtile/fixed-nav/README.md

 ### Responsive, fixed and touch friendly one page navigation, using [Responsive Nav](http://responsive-nav.com/), smooth animated scrolling & vanilla JavaScript.
 Similar to the solution we are using on [Adtile’s site](http://www.adtile.me/).

-You are free to use the JavaScript, styles and the icon fonts provided here in your own project.
-Commercial or non-commercial.

-To view the source code, open up [fixed-responsive-nav.js](https://github.com/adtile/fixed-nav/blob/master/js/fixed-responsive-nav.js) located under the "js" folder.
+To see the source code, open up [fixed-responsive-nav.js](https://github.com/adtile/fixed-nav/blob/master/js/fixed-responsive-nav.js) located under the "js" folder.
 The file should be pretty well commented out to explain what’s happening on each line.
 If you have any questions or problems, [tweet to us](http://twitter.com/adtileHQ)!
 This project is built using progressive enhancement and tested to be working on Internet Explorer 6 and up.

+You are free to use the JavaScript, styles and the icon fonts provided here in your own project.
+Commercial or non-commercial.

 # Features